afunnydev/tinysociety/content/articles/2023-01-21-boxabl-homes-everything-you-need-to-know-before-purchasing.md

 This compact living space comes fully equipped with a family-size refrigerator, dishwasher, microwave, and a big window above the sink.

 Sliding glass doors reveal a full-sized bathroom with a shower, tub, lighted mirrors, and plenty of storage drawers.
 Heating and air-conditioning are pre-installed, as is the built-in LED lighting.
+For professionals in this industry, utilizing tools like [garage door invoicing software](https://www.fieldpromax.com/blog/garage-door-invoicing-software-for-field-business/) can streamline project management, billing, and client communication, ensuring efficient service from start to finish.

 Apart from the bedroom, living room, kitchen, and bathroom, this open-floor layout tiny house has a built-in ironing center, washer, and dryer, supported by a broad plank composite flooring.